maxi-tb22/SFM/README.md

 It's first application is in the form of a Bayesian Logistic Regression model that tries to explain the probability of a player scoring a goal, by the player’s own skill/ ability — the player’s ‘alpha’ in the finance-jargon — and his team’s strength.

 Access: &emsp;   10_data/SFM.ipynb <br>
 Note:   &emsp;&emsp;    It was originally written in Google-CoLab.
-So you get the best user-experience by clicking on the 'CoLab'-icon and the very top.
+So you get the best user-experience <br>
+&emsp;&emsp;&emsp;&emsp; by clicking on the 'CoLab'-icon and the very top.